What Is Cognitive Behavioral Therapy (CBT)?

 Thought Records

-Cognitive Behavioral Therapy is a powerful tool used in therapy.
-When added to Intensive Outpatient Services (IOS), you learn that you cannot always control what happens to you, but you can control how you interpret and respond to situations.
+Cognitive behavioral therapy in Massachusetts is a powerful tool used in therapy.
+When added to an Intensive Outpatient Program (IOP), you learn that you cannot always control what happens to you, but you can control how you interpret and respond to situations.

 By learning to change negative thought patterns, you can improve your mental well-being and quality of life.
-CBT is typically a short-term and goal-oriented therapy, lasting 8-16 sessions, though it can be adapted for longer treatment plans.
+CBT therapy online and in-person is typically a short-term and goal-oriented therapy, lasting 8-16 sessions, though it can be adapted for longer treatment plans.
 It’s well-researched and highly effective for a variety of mental health issues.

-CBT supports IOS in a number of ways:
+Therefore, CBT supports IOP programs in Massachusetts in a number of ways:

 Quick Access